Are the rumors really true? Google gives $10k a month in free advertising to eligible nonprofits just for asking?

 The Meat and Potatoes of Automation

-In order to help you better visualize how automation works, the examples below are good starting blocks to reducing the amount of manual tasks associated with your holiday PPC campaigns.
+In order to help you better visualize how automation works, the examples below are good starting blocks to reducing the number of manual tasks associated with your holiday PPC campaigns.

 Schedule Ads for Holiday Specials/Events